BobLuursema/pickle-cafe/README.md

 ## Backlog

 - Expose the TestCafé programming interface for projects.
 This can probably be done by using the `parameters` variable in `world.js`.
+- When the first before hook in the first scenario, the first before hook in the second scenario did not crash.
+Even though the crash should have happened both times (close-mo-testen repository).
+I was messing around with an import, I think it has to do with that.